gregorykelleher/gregorykelleher_website/user/pages/01.blog/gnupg/item.md

 * Confidentiality
 * Non-Repudiation

 These principles derive from the well-known CIA Triad of Confidentiality, Integrity and Availability.
 Not to be confused with the Central Intelligence Agency, CIA.
-Yet from my own reading, I've found the previous four principles to be more prevalent.
+Yet from my own reading, I've found the previous four principles to be just as prevalent.

 But before diving into PGP, it's wise to pause and consider the desired end goal.
 Summed up in a word, it's privacy.
 Pretty Good Privacy in fact.
 Hence the name.